MNA4/decode-the-drawings/README.md

 $$
 \text{ball fractional area} = \sum{\text{pixel fractional area}}
 $$

+This method handles the ellipse distortion correctly, while still giving minimal noise. this method gives the best results so far.

 ##### Calculating the distance between each ball and the camera with given fractional area